 Please follow good Internet etiquette on the Discussion Board peer review and remember to participate in all discussion questions and activities in a timely manner.
-In order to have a positive classroom experience, please be respectful.
+In order to have a positive classroom experience, please be respectful and willing to engage and participate.
 When replying to others, please be civil and encouraging.
 Remember not to disparage others for their posts and to keep an open mind and a thoughtful outlook.